QROWD/TR/README.md

 # AR - Activity Recognition

-The Activity Recognition (AR) project is the implementation of a system based on Data Mining (DM) and Machine Learning (ML) techniques to detect transportation modes using the accelerometer data of iLog users.
-The DM and ML techniques were used in combination to pre-process the streaming data and evaluate the models to provide confident labels for specific trips.
-In the pre-processing step, the accelerometer data was transformed using Fast Fourier Transformation [1] and in the ML step, standard techniques were used like Artificial Neural Networks, Decision Tree induction algorithms, k-Nearest Neighbour, Naive Bayes, Random Forest and Support Vector Machines [2].
+The Activity Recognition (AR) project is the implementation of a system based on Machine Learning techniques to detect transportation modes using the accelerometer data of iLog users.
+The ML techniques were used in combination with Data Mining strategies to pre-process the streaming data and evaluate the models to provide confident labels for specific trips.
+The techniques used include Fast Fourier Transformation [1] to transform the data and classifiers like Artificial Neural Networks, k-Nearest Neighbour, Random Forest and Support Vector Machines [2].
 The result is a model able to predict the labels with high accuracy and confident level.

 ## Technical requirements